This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The WB Fun Zone is the place for smaller children with rides and shows and characters roaming around.
+The WB Fun Zone is a place for smaller children with rides and shows and characters roaming around.

 The action-packed Hollywood Stunt Driver show will entertain all family members (although be careful with the little ones, as the loud noises may spook them).

-The young ones will enjoy Wiggles World and Madagascar Madness, with age appropriate rides and the chance to meet all their favourite characters.
+The young ones will enjoy Wiggles World and Madagascar Madness, with age-appropriate rides and the chance to meet all their favourite characters.

-Meet koalas, wombats and kangaroos in the huge native wildlife park, and there’s the popular Tiger Island, where you can see Bengal and Sumatran Tigers play.
+Meet koalas, wombats, and kangaroos in the huge native wildlife park, and there’s the popular Tiger Island, where you can see Bengal and Sumatran Tigers play.

 Plummet five stories down in a thrilling drop slide, zoom down in a racing water slide or let the toddlers enjoy the Wiggles splash & play area.

 This park offers an educational side and the Dolphin Show is spectacular – you’ll walk away even more in love with these intelligent, gentle creatures.

-There are a few rides to enjoy such as Jet Rescue, Sea Viper and Storm Coaster.
+There are a few rides to enjoy such as Jet Rescue, Sea Viper, and Storm Coaster.
 For the little kids, there are Dora and SpongeBob shows that will keep them entertained.

-As the name suggests, Wet ’n’ Wild is all about getting wet and going wild on the slides.
+As the name suggests, Wet ’N’ Wild is all about getting wet and going wild on the slides.

 There are extreme thrill water slides and vertical drops, such as Kamikaze and The Black Hole for the older and more daring teenagers and parents.

 Family members can race each other down the Super 8 slide or enjoy more gentle water slides such as the River Rapids.

-Wet’n’Wild is the park to visit on those piping hot Gold Coast summer days.
+Wet’n’Wild is the park to visit on those piping-hot Gold Coast summer days.